 - 1. Receives the report; - 2.
 Notes the contents of the report; - 3.
 Recommends to Greater Wellington Regional Council the submission set out in Attachment 2; and - 4.
-Notes that the Regional Council may amend the submission following consideration of the draft submission by the Regional Land Transport Committee.
+Notes that the Regional Council may amend the submission following consideration of the draft submission by the Transport and Access Committee.

-Report prepared by: Report prepared by: Report approved by: Report approved by:
+Depart propered by Depart propared by Depart approved by Depart approved by Report prepared by: Report prepared by: Report approved by: Report approved by: